 Spillover refers to additional savings generated by program participants due to their program participation, but not captured by program records.
-Spillover occurs when participants choose to purchase energy-efficient measures or adopt energy-efficient practices due to being influenced by a program or marketing activities, but do not apply for an incentive, and are therefore not captured through any Rocky Mountain Power programs.
+Spillover occurs when participants choose to purchase energy-efficient measures or adopt energy-efficient practices due to influence of a program or marketing activities, but they do not apply for an incentive and, therefore, are not captured through any Rocky Mountain Power programs.
 In contrast with freeridership impacts, which reduce net program savings, spillover impacts increase net program savings.